Your Will is the most important document you will ever sign

 What happens if I do not have a will when I die?

 You will die intestate.
 This means you have left no will, or that your will was old and that the beneficiaries in the will had died before you (or at the same time).
 The law then determines who gets your assets, and it’s an ‘all or nothing’ approach.
+We detail more information about dying without a will and the implications of that here.

 That is if that category of relation is alive, they will receive the whole of your estate.
 If you want to split your assets between a sibling and a parent, the laws of intestacy do not permit this.